-- ٠ assessment; and - for homogeneous groups of loans that are not considered individually significant.
+- to cover losses which have been incurred but have not yet been identified on loans subject to individual assessment; and - for homogeneous groups of loans that are not considered individually significant.

 Incurred but not yet identified impairment (Corporate loans)

 Individually assessed loans for which no evidence of loss has been specifically identified on an individual basis are grouped together according to their credit risk characteristics for the purpose of calculating an estimated collective loss.
 This reflects impairment losses that the Group has incurred as a result of events occurring before the balance sheet date, which the Group is not able to identify on an individual loan basis, and that can be reliably estimated.
 These losses will only be individually identified in the future.
 As soon as information becomes available which identifies losses on individual loans within the group, those loans are removed from the group and assessed on an individual basis for impairment.